awsdocs/aws-dms-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Migrating LOBs from Oracle 12c<a name="CHAP_Troubleshooting.Oracle.12cLOBs"></a>

 AWS DMS can use two methods to capture changes to an Oracle database, Binary Reader and Oracle LogMiner\.
 By default, AWS DMS uses Oracle LogMiner to capture changes\.
-However, on Oracle 12c, Oracle LogMiner does not support LOB columns\.
+However, on Oracle 12c, Oracle LogMiner doesn't support LOB columns\.
 To capture changes to LOB columns on Oracle 12c, use Binary Reader\.

-### Switching Between Oracle LogMiner and Binary Reader<a name="CHAP_Troubleshooting.Oracle.LogMinerBinaryReader"></a>
+### Switching between Oracle LogMiner and Binary Reader<a name="CHAP_Troubleshooting.Oracle.LogMinerBinaryReader"></a>

 AWS DMS can use two methods to capture changes to a source Oracle database, Binary Reader and Oracle LogMiner\.
 Oracle LogMiner is the default\.
 To switch to using Binary Reader for capturing changes, do the following:

-**To use Binary Reader for capturing changes**
+**To use binary reader for capturing changes**

-1. Sign in to the AWS Management Console and select DMS\.
+1. Sign in to the AWS Management Console and open the AWS DMS console at [https://console\.aws\.amazon\.com/dms/v2/](https://console.aws.amazon.com/dms/v2/)\.

-1. Select **Endpoints**\.
+1. Choose **Endpoints**\.

-1. Select the Oracle source endpoint that you want to use Binary Reader\.
+1. Choose the Oracle source endpoint that you want to use Binary Reader\.

-1. Select **Modify**\.
+1. Choose **Modify**\.

-1. Select Advanced, and then add the following code to the Extra connection attributes text box:
+1. Choose **Advanced**, and then add the following code for **Extra connection attributes**\.

    ```
    useLogminerReader=N
    ```

-1. Use an Oracle developer tool such as SQL\-Plus to grant the following additional privilege to the AWS DMS user account used to connect to the Oracle endpoint:
+1. Use an Oracle developer tool such as SQL\-Plus to grant the following additional privilege to the AWS DMS user account used to connect to the Oracle endpoint\.

    ```
    SELECT ON V_$TRANSPORTABLE_PLATFORM
    ```

-### Error: Oracle CDC stopped 122301 Oracle CDC maximum retry counter exceeded\.<a name="CHAP_Troubleshooting.Oracle.CDCStopped"></a>
+### Error: Oracle CDC stopped 122301 oracle CDC maximum retry counter exceeded\.<a name="CHAP_Troubleshooting.Oracle.CDCStopped"></a>

 This error occurs when the needed Oracle archive logs have been removed from your server before AWS DMS was able to use them to capture changes\.
 Increase your log retention policies on your database server\.
 For an Amazon RDS database, run the following procedure to increase log retention\.
 For example, the following code increases log retention on an Amazon RDS DB instance to 24 hours\.

 ```
-Exec rdsadmin.rdsadmin_util.set_configuration(‘archivelog retention hours’,24);
+exec rdsadmin.rdsadmin_util.set_configuration('archivelog retention hours',24);
 ```

-### Automatically Add Supplemental Logging to an Oracle Source Endpoint<a name="CHAP_Troubleshooting.Oracle.AutoSupplLogging"></a>
+### Automatically add supplemental logging to an Oracle source endpoint<a name="CHAP_Troubleshooting.Oracle.AutoSupplLogging"></a>

 By default, AWS DMS has supplemental logging turned off\.
 To automatically turn on supplemental logging for a source Oracle endpoint, do the following:

-**To add supplemental logging to a source Oracle endpoint**
+**To add supplemental logging to a source oracle endpoint**

-1. Sign in to the AWS Management Console and select **DMS**\.
+1. Sign in to the AWS Management Console and open the AWS DMS console at [https://console\.aws\.amazon\.com/dms/v2/](https://console.aws.amazon.com/dms/v2/)\.

-1. Select **Endpoints**\.
+1. Choose **Endpoints**\.

-1. Select the Oracle source endpoint that you want to add supplemental logging to\.
+1. Choose the Oracle source endpoint that you want to add supplemental logging to\.

-1. Select **Modify**\.
+1. Choose **Modify**\.

-1. Select **Advanced**, and then add the following code to the **Extra connection attributes** text box:
+1. Choose **Advanced**, and then add the following code to the **Extra connection attributes** text box:

    ```
    addSupplementalLogging=Y